0xcert/techpaper/src/paper.md

 <img src="images/3.svg" height="320" />

-*Figure 6: Asset data are defined by a convention.*
+*Figure 6: Asset data is defined by a convention.*

 A digital asset in the 0xcert protocol is defined and described in the form of specifically designed JSON objects, which conform to RFC-7159 and follow the mapping format defined by the JSON Schema specification.